- 21 Dec 2023

 - 3 Minutes to read

-Linking to one, many, or a subset of records
+Linking to one, many, or a subset of Airtable records

 - 3 Minutes to read

 Once your linked record field has been created, you can create links using the linked record picker.
-To bring up the linked record picker while in a grid view, click the + button inside a cell.
+To bring up the linked record picker while in a grid view, click the + icon inside a record.

-Either way, when you bring up the linked record picker, you'll see a list of records that you can link to.
-You can search through the list to find the desired records more quickly, or you can click the + Add new record button to create a new record in the linked table.
+When you bring up the linked record picker, you'll see a list of records that you can link to.
+You can search through the list to find the desired records more quickly, or you can click the + Add new record icon to create a new record in the linked table.

 To unlink a record while in a grid view, click into a cell in a linked record field, then click the X on the linked record you'd like to unlink.